reddypidugu/aws/README.md

 Before deploying Cluster Auto Scaler, we need to create AutoScaling Policy & attached to worker node group which is needed to access the worker nodes and auto scale whenever needed.

-Add autoscaling Policy to the worker node
+Add autoscaling Policy to the worker node.
+It can be done via Terraform script as well.

 Goto
 AWS Console ->